AECP-ETHZ/FARMIND/README.md

 	 -year <arg>                  ABM simulation years

 	 Make sure you are running the full command to start the ABM jar file.
 Three commands are necessary when starting.

+6. Error relating to JNI issues when running jar file OR issues related to library usage.

+	JNI issues come from incorrect library settings.
+The easiest option to fix library issues is usually to uninstall all user libraries and re-add the libraries.